-• The Tolland housing sector will capture the largest share of total resident income, as rents and mortgages are paid.
-Beneficiary businesses will include apartment and other property owners, property management companies, banks and other lending institutions, real estate investors, and others with a financial stake in new multi-family development.
-Though some of the revenue generated by multi-family housing will accrue to out-of-state or other entities, much will be retained by Tolland-based companies.
+Another variable in the capture rate will be the ability of local businesses to provide goods and services to this sector.
 Local businesses, including the 24 contractors (construction, electrical, plumbing, painting, etc.), 12 home and garden businesses, 12 landscaping businesses, and others stand to capture a share of new expenditure potential.
-Therefore, we estimate that these Tolland businesses may capture approximately 80% of housing expenditures.
+Therefore, we estimate that these and other Tolland businesses may capture approximately 20% of housing expenditures.
 See Table 25.